-We have another project with Cabaret Mademoiselle – on the Facebook page @GardeRobeMannekenPis – starting at the end of this month.
-Each video will feature a fashion critique of a costume designed for the Manneken-Pis.
+We have another project with Cabaret Mademoiselle – on the Facebook page @GardeRobeMannekenPis.
+Each video features a fashion critique of a costume designed for the Manneken-Pis.

 What do you hope that people feel when watching the Cabaret Mademoiselle content that’s been created?

 We want people to know that the Brussels City Museum is a safe space and that everyone is welcome.